Florida solar rebates and incentives: 2025 guide

 • Solar metering in Florida is credited in kWh, rather than dollars.
 Any monthly fixed costs (like meter connection fees) may need to be paid in cash—kWh credits won’t apply.

-• Credits roll over from month to month, but reset at the end of a 12-month period.
-Any excess credits will be converted to cash at a reduced rate per kWh, and paid out to you.
+• Credits roll over from month-to-month, but reset at the end of a 12-month period.
+Any excess credits will be converted to cash at a reduced rate per kWh and paid out to you.
 The rate is typically 3 to 5 cents per kWh, depending on the utility.
 Different utilities also have different “true up” dates, when the counter resets.

+Florida doesn't offer any state-specific battery incentives.
 Solar batteries don’t make much financial sense for Florida homeowners anyway, because the net metering policy is so consumer friendly that you don’t really benefit from hoarding your solar power.
 None of the utility companies in Florida offer a virtual power plant program for homeowners, either.

 However, if you’re interested in a battery as a backup power source for your home, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.